 Television and Computers

 Children’s sleep was associated with time spent watching television or on computers or tablets.
 Children who spent more time per day engaged in these activities were more likely to have poorer sleep quality and/or to sleep fewer hours.
 On average children spent just over an hour watching television and 20 minutes on computers or tablets per day, but there was a lot of variability with some children never doing these activities and others spending much longer engaged in one or both of these activities.
-Children with ASD were more likely to spend time on computers or tablets than other children.
+Autistic children were more likely to spend time on computers or tablets than other children.
 Screen time has been recently associated with poorer sleep in school-age children and sleep experts recommend that children do not have television, computers or tablets in their bedroom.

 Bedroom Environment and Bed Wear